 There are rumors that Google Voice is going to be retired but it hasn’t happened yet so this is a viable way to get another number.
 It’s free too as long as you live in the U.S. Google Voice is not available outside the States.

 I had never heard of Hushed but someone suggested it when I was canvassing for input for this article.
 It works a bit like Burner but with a lot more coverage.
 With access to 40 countries and some neat features, Hushed is definitely an app to consider.

 It costs $3.99 a month for moderate usage and has a couple of extra security features.
 Texts can be set to self-destruct, defaults to WiFi so as not to use your minutes where possible and you can use multiple numbers on a single smartphone should you need to.

 CoverMe offers temporary phone numbers and so much more.
 If you’re concerned about security or surveillance, this is an app to try.
-It not only provides a temporary number, it also uses military-grade encryption for calls, offers self-destructing texts, private file sharing and a private vault installed on your phone to keep things safe.
+It not only provides a temporary number, but it also uses military-grade encryption for calls, offers self-destructing texts, private file sharing, and a private vault installed on your phone to keep things safe.

 The downside is that encryption requires both parties to use CoverMe.
 All calls are routed between two networks regardless of whether they are encrypted or not.
 This alone would make surveillance almost impossible.
-Call using CoverMe do not appear on itemized bills and there is even a decoy password available as well as a real one.
+Call using CoverMe does not appear on itemized bills and there is even a decoy password available as well as a real one.

 If you’re just looking for a temporary phone number to use for a while, all of these services offer just that.
 A couple offer a whole lot more too which may offer some people more security than they need but are still neat features to have.